by Dan Roberts

 Treatment for Prevention of Degenerative Myopia

-Three treatments are showing promise.
+Four treatments are showing promise.
 One is scleral buckling, which can be read about in the article, Degenerative Myopia: a Review of its Nature and its Treatment.

 A second treatment is early systemic treatment with 7-methylxanthine, which has been shown to normalize the abnormal growth pattern of myopic eyes in children aged 8-13.
 In the abstract, “Effect of 7-methylxanthine on eye growth in myopic children” (Ophthalmic and Physiological Optics, Vol. 26, Suppl.
 1, August 2006), researchers Klaus Trier and Soren Munk Ribel-Madsen reported that “axial growth in the 7-methylxanthine group was reduced by 22% in the low axial growth stratification layer and by 8% in the high axial growth layer compared with placebo.
 The myopia progression in the two layers was reduced by 21% and 12%.”
 This study was based upon the success of earlier research, in which 7-methylxanthine increased the content of collagen and proteoglycans (connective tissue components of the sclera) as well as the diameter of collagen fibrils in rabbits.
 Excessive eye elongation is related to abnormal organization and reduced content of these components.

-Finally, contact lenses are being looked at as a possible means of slowing axial lengthening in children.
+Contact lenses are being looked at as a possible means of slowing axial lengthening in children.
 Soft multifocal contact lenses have been shown to reduce myopia progression in children by as much as 50% (Walline, Jeffrey J. et al. “Multifocal Contact Lens Myopia Control.”
 Optometry and Vision Science 90.11 (2013):1207-1214.)
 Clinical trials are underway.